Occupational health

 Occupational health (OH) is concerned with your health, safety and wellbeing while at work including the effects of work on your health and making sure you are fit for the work you do.

-Our specialist OH team plays a significant role in protecting you from work-related ill health and supporting you with health issues, by offering competent and professional advice.
+Our specialist and independent Occupational Health team plays a significant role in protecting you from work-related ill-health and supporting you with health issues, by offering competent and professional advice.

 We can offer specialist advice and support in a variety of areas such as: